IsGridUp

 vs. Anker SOLIX F3800 ($3,999)

-The Anker F3800 is the more powerful option with 6,000W output and 3,840Wh capacity.
-It's designed specifically for whole-home backup and can do 240V split-phase output.
+The Anker F3800 offers 6,000W output and 3,840Wh capacity with 240V split-phase output.
 If you need to power everything including HVAC, the F3800 is worth the premium.
 The DELTA Pro wins on price and portability.

 vs. Jackery Explorer 2000 V2 ($799)

-The Jackery 2000 V2 is much cheaper but offers less than half the capacity (2,042Wh) and output (2,200W).
-It's also not expandable.
+The Jackery 2000 V2 offers less capacity (2,042Wh) and output (2,200W) and is not expandable.
 For basic outage protection, the Jackery is great value.
 The DELTA Pro wins when you need serious, expandable backup power.

 Pros and Cons Summary